 Crown reduction can be used for the following reasons:

 - The need to reduce weight of potential dangerous limbs

-- To re-balance of a lop sided storm damaged tree
+- To create a balance of a lop sided storm damaged tree

-- To make sure trees do not obstruct or damage buildings and property.
+- Making sure trees do not obstruct or damage buildings and property.

 - If the tree is interfering with overhead telephone and power lines.